 A few examples of brick-built vermin are shown below, using a variety of small parts.

 |Two scorpions, a spider, and a leech|

-SwarmsIn d20 games, a swarm has a space of 10 feet, but those four 5-foot squares can be moved around into any shape as long as the swarm stays contiguous.
-For this reason, the best way to represent a swarm is with separate miniatures for each square.
+SwarmsIn d20 games, a swarm has a space of 10 feet.
+The easiest way to represent a swarm is with separate miniatures for each of the four 5-foot squares.
 LEGO animals for the most common swarms (bats, rats, and spiders) are almost always in production, so the easiest method is to use one animal figure per square.
 Bases are optional for rats and spiders, but the bats will need them to stay upright.
 If you need more than one swarm for an encounter, use different-colored animals or bases for each separate swarm.

 For other swarms, use the suggestions under Familiars and Vermin above to build miniatures for each square.

 (In D&D Fifth Edition, most swarms are Medium, so you'll only need a single one-square miniature per swarm.)